Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Compatibility of Good Uniformizers

 Consequently, locally $i=t^{-1}\circ s$ is, by the chain rule, an sc-smooth map, as claimed. \end{proof}

-In order to define the multiplication map in the small category, it is useful to first recall the definition of the fibered product and its properties given in Lemma \ref{ert}.
-Now consider the M-polyfolds ${\mathcal F}$, ${\mathcal F}'$ and ${\mathcal F}''$ of graphs as introduced above.
+In order to define the multiplication map, it is useful to first recall the definition of the fibered product and its properties given in Lemma \ref{ert}.
+Now consider the M-polyfolds $\cg$, $\cg'$ and $\cg''$ of graphs as introduced above.
 Then the multiplication map

 on the fibered product is defined by

 \begin{proposition} The multiplication map is an sc-smooth map. \end{proposition} \begin{proof} We take two morphisms

 and